na-na-hi/renget/archive/llm-training.md

 Fine-tuning is computationally expensive, requiring hundreds of GBs of VRAM for training multi-billion parameter models.
 To solve this specific problem, a new method was proposed: Low-Rank Adaptation.
 Compared to fine-tuning OPT-175B with Adam, LoRA can reduce the number of trainable parameters by 10,000 times and the GPU memory requirements by over 3 times.
 Refer to the paper [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685) and the HuggingFace [PEFT: Parameter-Efficient Fine-Tuning of Billion-Scale Models on Low-Resource Hardware](https://huggingface.co/blog/peft) blog post.

 A 3x memory requirement reduction is still in the realm of unfeasible for the average consumer.
-Fortunately, a new LoRA training method was introduced very recently: Quantized Low-Rank Adaptation (QLoRA).
+Fortunately, a new LoRA training method was introduced: Quantized Low-Rank Adaptation (QLoRA).
 It leverages the [bitsandbytes](https://github.com/timdettmers/bitsandbytes) library for on-the-fly and near-lossless quantization of language models and applies it to the LoRA training procedure.
-This results in **massive** reductions in memory requirement - enabling the training of models as large as 65 billion parameters on 2x NVIDIA RTX 3090s!
+This results in **massive** reductions in memory requirement - enabling the training of models as large as 70 billion parameters on 2x NVIDIA RTX 3090s!
 For comparison, you would normally require over 16x A100-80GB GPUs for fine-tuning a model of that size class; the associated cost would be tremendous.

 This next sections of this rentry will focus on the fine-tuning and LoRA/QLoRA methods.
 ***

-## Training from Scratch

-[Weights and Biases](https://wandb.ai) very recently released a whitepaper guide for training LLMs from scratch.
-You can read it [here](https://files.catbox.moe/6x8ct9.pdf).

-## Native Fine-tuning
+##  Fine-tuning

 As explained earlier, fine-tuning can be expensive, depending on the model size you choose.
 You typically want at least 6B/7B parameters.
 We'll go through some options for acquiring training compute.

 ### Training Compute

 Depending on your model and dataset size, the memory requirement will vary.
-You can, once again, refer to EleutherAI's [Transformer Math 101](https://blog.eleuther.ai/transformer-math) blog post for detailed, but easy to understand, calculations.
+You can refer to EleutherAI's [Transformer Math 101](https://blog.eleuther.ai/transformer-math) blog post for detailed, but easy to understand, calculations.

-You will want to fine-tune a model of *at least* the 6B/7B class.
-Some popular options are [GPT-J 6B](https://huggingface.co/EleutherAI/gpt-j-6b), [LLaMA 7B](https://huggingface.co/huggyllama/llama-7b), [Pythia-6.9B DeDuped](https://huggingface.co/EleutherAI/pythia-6.9b-deduped), etc. This size class typically requires memory in the 160~192GB range.
+You will want to fine-tune a model of *at least* the 7B class.
+Some popular options are [Llama-2 7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) and [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1), etc. This size class typically requires memory in the 160~192GB range.
 Your options, essentially, boil down to:

 - Renting GPUs from cloud services; e.g. [Runpod](https://runpod.io), [VastAI](https://vast.ai), [Lambdalabs](https://lambdalabs.com), and [Amazon AWS Sagemaker](https://aws.amazon.com/sagemaker/).
 Out of the four examples, VastAI is the cheapest (but also the least reliable), while Amazon Sagemaker is the most expensive.
 I recommend using either Runpod or Lambdalabs.